yegor256/blog/_drafts/_monkey.md

 hurtful to the project.
 The same is true about the rewards.

-Of course it's impossible to put the blame for the entire business failure on a single employee, as well as it's impossible to reward a single employee for an overall success of the company.
+Of course it's impossible to put the blame for the entire business failure on a single employee, just like it's impossible to reward a single employee for the overall success of the company.
 But it's necessary to make all team members win and lose _proportionally_.

 Otherwise, it's not a team.